Walmart leaps into TikTok acquisition fray, joining Microsoft’s bid

 TikTok spokeswoman Hilary McQuaide declined to comment on the timing of any announcement regarding a deal.

-TikTok is under intense pressure to unload its U.S. operations after President Trump issued an executive order earlier this month banning TikTok in the United States beginning the week of Sept.
-20. Trump claims TikTok is a national security threat because of the company’s Chinese ownership.
+TikTok is under intense pressure to unload its U.S. operations after Trump issued an executive order this month banning TikTok in the United States beginning the week of Sept.
+20. Trump contends TikTok is a national security threat because of the company’s Chinese ownership.

-Analysts say the deal could give Walmart an inroad to a coveted demographic that it has long struggled to attract: Younger shoppers.
+Analysts say the deal could give Walmart an inroad to a coveted demographic that it has long struggled to attract: younger shoppers.

 “A social platform like TikTok would give Walmart easy access to the very audience it wants and needs to attract,” Neil Saunders, managing director of GlobalData Retail, wrote in a note to clients.
 “Over time, the platform could also become a significant channel through which Walmart could directly generate sales.”

-Walmart, which makes about half of its annual revenue from grocery sales, has aggressively bought up online apparel companies and other specialty brands, including MooseJaw and Bonobos, in recent years, in hopes of building up its online presence.
+Walmart, which makes about half of its annual revenue from grocery sales, has aggressively bought up online apparel companies and other specialty brands, including Moosejaw and Bonobos, in recent years, in hopes of building up its online presence.
 The company posted $514 billion in revenue last year, nearly double Amazon’s $281 billion.
-(Amazon chief executive Jeff Bezos owns The Washington Post.)
+(Amazon founder and chief executive Jeff Bezos owns The Washington Post.)

 “Although the world of social media seems a million miles away from selling cans of soup, Walmart’s interest in buying TikTok underlines the seriousness of its digital ambitions,” Saunders said.
 “The company has already been leaning heavily into e-commerce and has made extensive investments to strengthen its online presence across food and non-food categories.”

-Earlier this month, Microsoft confirmed its interest in buying the TikTok service in the United States, Canada, Australia, and New Zealand.
-At the time, Microsoft acknowledged its chief executive Satya Nadella had talked with Trump and that the company had committed to addressing the president’s concerns about the social media platform.
+This month, Microsoft confirmed its interest in buying the TikTok service in the United States, Canada, Australia and New Zealand.
+At the time, Microsoft acknowledged its chief executive, Satya Nadella, had talked with Trump and that the company had committed to addressing the president’s concerns about the social media platform.

 TikTok is pursuing a deal while at the same time fighting for its independence in the United States.
 On Monday, the company sued the administration, alleging that it was not given due process and asserting that it is not a national security threat.